pawan-poudel-github/keep-it/README.md

 ## Contributing

 Contributions are welcome!
-If you have any suggestions, feature requests, or bug reports, please [open an issue](https://github.com/yourusername/mynotes-app/issues) on GitHub.
+If you have any suggestions, feature requests, or bug reports, you can open a issue.

-## License

-This project is licensed under the [MIT License](LICENSE).

----

-Feel free to customize this README file according to your app's specific features, technologies, and preferences.